IBM-Cloud/hpcs-grep11-go/README.md

 # Contents

-The contents of this repository are offered *as-is* and is subject to change at anytime.
+The contents of this repository are offered *as-is* and are subject to change at anytime.

 For general information about "Enterprise PKCS #11 over gRPC" (GREP11), please see the official [documentation](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-introduce-cloud-hsm#access-cloud-hsm-pkcs11)

-To view the documentation of the hpcs-grep11 Go module contained in this repository, type the command `godoc` (requires the installation of Go) from the cloned repository's main directory and open a browser to `http://localhost:6060/pkg/github.com/IBM-Cloud/hpcs-grep11-go/`.
+To view the documentation of the hpcs-grep11 Go module contained in this repository, type the command `godoc` (requires the installation of Go) from the cloned repository's main directory and open a browser to [http://localhost:6060/pkg/github.com/IBM-Cloud/hpcs-grep11-go/](http://localhost:6060/pkg/github.com/IBM-Cloud/hpcs-grep11-go/).
 See step 1 in the [section below](#example-setup-and-execution) for instructions on how to install Go.

 # Code Examples